 Write down your IP address, since you'll need this information when you connect from home.
 It will be four numbers, separated by periods, starting with '128.180'.
 Type Exit, then press Enter to exit the command prompt window.
 Note: This concludes the steps taken on your office computer.
 The next steps are to be taken on the home PC.

 On the home PC, first make sure you have the VPN client program installed.
 You will need to log into VPN each time you make a remote connection from home, and disconnect when you are done.
-To install the VPN client program, go to the Install Software page and follow the instructions for installing Cisco AnyConnect VPN.
+To install the VPN client program, go to the Lehigh VPN page and follow the installation and configuration instructions for your operating system.

 Library & Technology Services

 Bethlehem, PA 18015

 Lehigh University provides a leading-edge library and technology environment that enables flexibility, innovation, and effectiveness in all areas of the academic enterprise, including learning and the student experience, research, administration, community-building and outreach.